Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Summary

-\item Our models generally recover the negative age gradients in the bars and disks of the three simulated galaxies, while the model-predicted age gradients for the bulges and halos have large uncertainties.
-Nevertheless, the mean stellar ages of all components are constrained with absolute biases $|t_{\rm model}-t_{\rm true}|\rm\lesssim1\,Gyr$.
+\item Our models generally recovered the negative age gradients in the bars and discs of the three simulated galaxies, while the model-predicted age gradients for the bulges and halos come with large uncertainties.
+Nevertheless, the mean stellar ages of all components have been constrained with absolute biases of $|t_{\rm model}-t_{\rm true}|\rm\lesssim1\,Gyr$.

-\item Our models reproduce the steep negative metallicity gradients in the bars and bulges of the three simulated galaxies, and the flat, weakly negative, or weakly positive gradients in the disks and halos.
-Except for the bulge in Au-18, the mean stellar metallicities of all other components are well constrained with absolute biases $|Z_{\rm model}-Z_{\rm true}|\rm\le0.5\,Z_{\odot}$.
+\item Our models reproduced the steep negative metallicity gradients in the bars and bulges of the three simulated galaxies and the flat, weakly negative, or weakly positive gradients in the discs and halos.
+Apart from the bulge in Au-18, the mean stellar metallicities of all other components are well constrained with absolute biases of $|Z_{\rm model}-Z_{\rm true}|\rm\le0.5\,Z_{\odot}$.

 \end{enumerate}